Accelerating Social Change

 Foreign organizations with an equivalency determination: Tides can also make grants to a foreign nonprofit that has been certified as the equivalent of a U.S. public charity under IRS rules.
 This can give you more pathways to supporting international work for the long term.

 Expenditure responsibility: Some foreign nonprofits won’t qualify as U.S. public charities.
-In that case, Tides can conduct expenditure responsibility to ensure the funds you grant are used for charitable purposes.
+In that case, Tides conducts expenditure responsibility to ensure the funds you grant are used for charitable purposes.
 We also conduct additional reporting and oversight, giving you more options to grant money overseas.

 How quickly you can make a grant from your DAF depends on your provider.
 Timelines can vary depending on the nonprofit’s verification transfer and their method for accepting the funds.
 Tides offers rapid-response options to move resources more quickly.